Tuesday, June 5, 2012

 "You've Got To Be Kidding Me" Fees - These are ones I have personally had the satisfaction of running into.

-Your property is vacant, but we still will fee our monthly commission or a small flat fee.
-"A For-Rent Yard Sign Fee".
-I believe this was /mo.
 "Preventive Maintenance Fee".
 This was to cover the "just in case" and changing out A/C filters.
 If "just in case" never happens they still pocket the money.
 I believe this was /mo and I still was charged for filters.

 In overview